waltligon/orangefs/doc/pvfs2-faq.md

 This command finds all the pvfs2 storage collections specified in the configuration files and migrates them to the new format.
-Instead of using --all, the option --fs can be used to specify the name of the storage collection that needs to be migrated (usually there's only one storage collection, with the default name of 'pvfs2-fs').
+Instead of using –all, the option –fs can be used to specify the name of the storage collection that needs to be migrated (usually there’s only one storage collection, with the default name of ‘pvfs2-fs’).

 ### Problems with pre-release kernels